Disc vs Drum

 By turning an adjustment screw, the adjuster can be lengthened to ensure that the brake shoes remain a similar distance from the drum as the shoes wear down.

-When the parking brake, and in turn the cable, is pulled, a lever and bar assembly pushes the brake pads against the drum.
+When the parking brake is set, a lever secures the brake shoes against the braking surface.

 - (2016).
 Retrieved 4 June 2016, from https://researchbank.rmit.edu.au/eserv/rmit:6207/Stephens.pdf